Bart Młodkowski

 Nigerian remote teams for European startups are no longer a cost experiment.
 They are a structural solution to founder overload.

-In 2025, European startup leaders face a pressure equation that rarely gets discussed honestly: increasing customer expectations, aggressive roadmap targets, investor scrutiny, and limited executive bandwidth.
+European startup leaders face a pressure equation that rarely gets discussed honestly: increasing customer expectations, aggressive roadmap targets, investor scrutiny, and limited executive bandwidth.
 Founders are not running out of ideas.
 They are running out of time.

 The founders who are staying ahead are not working longer hours.
 They are redesigning how capacity enters the company.